ecmwf/metview-docs/docs/confluence/case_study_plotting_the_track_of_hurricane_sandy.rst

   By returning the visualiser our Macro behaves as if it were an `Input Visualiser <https://confluence.ecmwf.int/display/METV/Input+Visualiser>`_ icon.

-Now visualise your `Cartesian View <https://confluence.ecmwf.int/display/METV/Cartesian+View>`_ icon and drag your Macro into it.
+Now visualise your :ref:`Cartesian View <cartesianview_icon>` icon and drag your Macro into it.

 Customising the graph
 =====================